MicrosoftDocs/memdocs/sccm/desktop-analytics/compat-assessment.md

 ## Risk assessment engine

-There are several sources that Desktop Analytics uses to generate the risk rating.
+There are several sources that Desktop Analytics uses to generate the assessment rating.

 ### MS known issues